 The park also is a hit with the boating crowd.
 Big docks, offshore moorage and RV sites that accommodate watercraft make Sequim Bay a particularly boat-friendly park.

-Groups will feel welcome at two wooded group camps in walking distance of the shore.
-Also offered is Ramblewood Environmental Learning Center, a rustic retreat center with a commercial kitchen and sleeping space for 60 people.
+Ramblewood an Environmental Learning Center, is a rustic retreat center with a commercial kitchen and sleeping space for 60 people.
 A lighted underpass beneath Highway 101 leads to tennis courts and ball fields on the south side of the park.
 Visitors can head to nearby Sequim and Port Angeles for picnic gear, shopping sprees, lattes and restaurant meals.

 Sequim Bay State Park is a year-round, 92-acre marine camping park with 4,909 feet of saltwater coast in the Sequim "rain shadow," just inside Puget Sound on the Olympic Peninsula.